danielhoegel/parallax-background/README.md

 # Parallax Background
-Add a parallax scrolling effect to html elements with a backround image.
+Add a parallax scrolling effect to html elements with a background image.

 **DEMO**: https://danielhoegel.github.io/parallax-background/